moderneinc/springboot-migration-workshop/docs/spring-tools/README.md

+---
+sidebar_position: 6
+---
-# Spring Tools Adventure
+# Spring Tools 4 exercise

-In this adventure, we are going to migrate an old version of a Spring (Maven) application to Spring Boot 3 using Visual Studio.
+In this exercise, we are going to migrate an old version of a Spring (Maven) application to Spring Boot 3 using Visual Studio.

 ## Prepare your environment